drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/06-capstone/03-performance-audit.md

 ## Concepts

 A static blog is already faster than most of the web.
 Your bottleneck is rarely your HTML - it's a hero image without dimensions, a font request that delays first paint, or a third-party script someone added a year ago.
 The job of a performance audit is to find which of those is currently the worst, fix it, and move on.
-Premature performance work is the same kind of waste as premature optimisation in code.
+Premature performance work is the same kind of waste as premature optimization in code.

 **Core Web Vitals** are Google's three numbers.
 [LCP (Largest Contentful Paint)](https://web.dev/articles/lcp) measures when the biggest visible thing - usually a hero image or a paragraph of body text - finishes rendering; the target is under 2.5 seconds at the 75th percentile.
 [CLS (Cumulative Layout Shift)](https://web.dev/articles/cls) measures unexpected visual jumps as the page loads; target under 0.1.
 [INP (Interaction to Next Paint)](https://web.dev/articles/inp) measures how quickly the page responds to clicks and keypresses; target under 200ms.
 INP is rarely an issue on a static blog with no JavaScript framework - if you're seeing problems there, look at a third-party script before anything else.